gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 ```

 We are ready to serve static files now.
-All left to do, is to change the image sources in html.
+All left to do, is to change the image sources in html, similar to sources in
+html tags.
 Here is an example of before and after versions:

 - Before:

-`style="background-image: url('img/post-bg.jpg')`
+`style="background-image: url('img/home-bg.jpg')`

 - After:

-`style="background-image: url('/static/img/post-bg.jpg')`
+`style="background-image: url('/static/img/home-bg.jpg')`

 Apply this change in the Page Header in _index.html_, and finally our page should look like this: